sftcd/openssl/esnistuff/design.md

 Some open questions:

-- Handling of >1 ESNIKeys: I guess we ought consider loading >1 ESNIKeys structure (and private key) as a TODO
 - Policy: should server have a concept of "only visible via ESNI"?
 E.g. some server certs might only ever be used when asked-for via ESNI.
 - Policy: Various combinations of existing/non-existing SNI/ESNI and how to handle